cvs-health/ios-swiftui-accessibility-techniques/iOSswiftUIa11yTechniques/Documentation/Popovers.md

 Use `AccessibilityFocusState` to send focus back to the trigger button that opened the popover when the popover is closed.

+Place the popover's content inside a `ScrollView` or else the text will truncate when enlarged.

 Bugs:

 - Popovers will not automatically send focus back to the trigger button and this could be considered an accessibility defect in Apple's native `.popover()` component in which case bugs should be filed with Apple.